 nicotine and caffeine, which can be triggers.

-Soreness or crack related to the position of your baby’s lower lip.
+Soreness or crack in line with the position of your baby’s lower lip.

 - Shallow attachment and/or your baby’s lower lip is sucked in – Use your fingers to ease your baby’s lower lip out.
 Take steps to help your baby latch more deeply.
 Avoid pressure on the back of your baby’s head.